 Quality Improvement Program

 Your care means a lot to us.
-The purpose of the CareSource Georgia Quality Management and Improvement program is to ensure that CareSource Georgia has the resources needed to:
+CareSource Georgia Quality Management and Improvement program makes sure we have resources to:

 • Coordinate care